Traditional canning methods like open kettle canning (for jam and pickles) or water bath canning meat and vegetables are … in a word, unsafe.

 Two weeks later, the pickles were puffy and the lid was bulging.

 A few months later, I heard Mom telling friends “Marie puts up meat and vegetables and they’re safe in the cupboard and very tasty!”
-On her birthday, I bought her a boiling water bath canner and now she’s planning to buy her own pressure canner.
+On her birthday, I bought her a boiling water bath canner and later she bought her own pressure canner.
+She’s now very quick to explain to people why we don’t use the old-fashioned methods.

-Since then I have to admit that gifts of home-canned food are put through the same test at my house.
+Since then I must admit that gifts of home-canned food are all put through that same test at my house.
 I place them in the kitchen cupboard for a few weeks to see if the lid pops off.

 I think that this highlights some very important information about traditional food preservation.
 Like modern food preservation, it required very specific, controlled circumstances.